phentrox/pg-trunc/README.md

 ## Why?
 - Database tests can fail and leave data
 - The purpose of this tool is to remove leftover data
+- Only schemas in the config get truncated (safety!)

 ## Configuration
 ```yaml